garci1294/smart-contract-platform/README.md

 This project is licensed under [specify the license type here], which allows for collaboration and sharing within the community.

 ## Contact
-For any inquiries or support, please contact [Your Contact Information] or raise an issue in the repository.
+For any inquiries or support, please contact garci624@umn.edu or raise an issue in the repository.